 A respiratory condition is when you have a problem with your lungs and breathing – this includes aspiration pneumonia and bacterial pneumonia.

-We know that 41% of people with a learning disability are dying with pneumonias.
+We know that 41 per cent of people with a learning disability are dying with pneumonias.

 To stop people with a learning disability dying from pneumonia we are: